-> - Heat a griddle or skillet over medium heat.
-Coat generously with cooking spray, oil, or butter.
-Once very hot, drop about 1/4 cup of batter on the griddle.
-Cook until the edges look dry and bubbles begin to form on the center or sides, about 1 minute.
-Flip and cook on the other side until cooked through, about 2 more minutes.
-Coat griddle/skillet again with nonstick spray for each pancake or batch of pancakes.
+- Heat a griddle or large skillet over medium heat.
+Coat generously with butter or nonstick cooking spray.
+Once it’s hot, drop/pour a heaping 1/4 cup of batter on the griddle.
+Cook until the edges look set and you notice holes in the pancake’s surface around the border, about 2 minutes.
+Flip and cook the other side until cooked through, about 1–2 more minutes.
+Coat griddle/skillet with butter or nonstick spray again, if needed, for each batch of pancakes.

-> - Keep pancakes warm in a preheated 200F degree oven until all pancakes are cooked.
-Serve immediately.
-Pancakes taste best right after they are made.
-Pancakes freeze well, up to 2 months.
+- Keep pancakes warm in a preheated 200°F (93°C) oven until all pancakes are cooked.
+Serve pancakes immediately with toppings of choice.

->

-> *Recipe tested with plain 0% Greek yogurt.
-Regular yogurt, any milk fat and your choice of flavor, is OK.
+- Yogurt: We use plain 0% Greek yogurt.
+Regular yogurt, any milk fat, and your choice of flavor works.

 Keywords: whole wheat banana pancakes, banana pancakes